orimanabu/setup_openstack/rhosp9/command_help/openstack_help.md

                         Project name to scope to With v3token: Project name to scope to With password: Project name to scope to With
                         v3unscopedsaml: Project name to scope to With
+                        osc_password: Project name to scope to With
-                        osc_password: Project name to scope to (Env:
+                        v3kerberos: Project name to scope to (Env:
                         OS_PROJECT_NAME)
   --os-trust-id <auth-trust-id>
                         With v2token: Trust ID With v2password: Trust ID With